Sotheby's: Buying

 Buyers can find out what is for sale at Sotheby's by browsing e-catalogues, visiting pre-sale exhibitions, purchasing print catalogues and registering for e-mail alerts.
 Buyers can register to bid in person at Sotheby's offices, or online.
 Sotheby's requires that prospective buyers provide government-issued proof of identity and sometimes a bank reference.
 There are four ways buyers can bid: in person at the auction rooms, by telephone, bid live online or make an absentee bid online.
 When a bid is successful, Sotheby's calculates and sums the hammer price, the buyer's premium and taxes.

 Selling

 Sellers are required to submit an Auction Estimate Form, providing thorough information and a photograph of the item.
 Once accepted for auction, the seller and Sotheby's sign a contract, which sets out the reserve price and the seller's commission.
 If bidding on a seller's lot does not reach the reserve price, the item is not sold.

 Service categories

-As of April 2021, Sotheby's lists the following services:
+As of April 2021, Sotheby's listed the following services: